veebch/edify/README.md

 Detatch from the screen session using CTRL-A followed by CTRL-D

-The unit will now pull data every 60 minutes (or whatever is speified in the configuration file) and update the display.
+The unit will now pull data every 60 minutes (or whatever is specified in the configuration file) and update the display.

 ## Add Autostart